-"5.9.4 Shoreline Areas

-- 5.9.4.1 In the review of development applications, the Township will consider the acquisition of shoreline areas for active or passive recreational purposes.
-Whenever possible, the Township will seek the cooperation of other public and private bodies in such matters. - 5.9.4.2 Council will consider the feasibility of establishing a waterfront acquisition program in cooperation with other public agencies.
-Such program may consider alternative ways to protect open space, such as, entering into easement agreements with consenting landowners or by encouraging land purchases by non-profit organizations. - In support of a connected and publicly accessible waterfront and the development of an off-road Waterfront Trail, the Township will consider on a case by case basis and act on all reasonable opportunities to acquire additional waterfront open space using available means such as allowable land dedications under the Planning Act; easements or agreements with private landowners; partnerships; or outright purchase. - 5.9.4.4 The Township may consider the development of a Waterfront Strategy to address the current use of, and improvements to, existing waterfront parks and the identification of opportunities for open space and public access to the waterfront."
+- 106. Delete Section in its entirety 5.9.4 Shoreline Areas and replace with the following: - "5.9.4 Shoreline Areas - 5.9.4.1 In the review of development applications, the Township will consider the acquisition of shoreline areas for active or passive recreational purposes.
+Whenever possible, the Township will seek the cooperation of other public and private bodies in such matters.

+- 5.9.4.2 Council will consider the feasibility of establishing a waterfront acquisition program in cooperation with other public agencies.
+Such program may consider alternative ways to protect open space, such as, entering into easement agreements with consenting landowners or by encouraging land purchases by non-profit organizations. - 5.9.4.3 In support of a connected and publicly accessible waterfront and the development of an off-road Waterfront Trail, the Township will consider on a case by case basis and act on all reasonable opportunities to acquire additional waterfront open space using available means such as allowable land dedications under the Planning Act; easements or agreements with private landowners; partnerships; or outright purchase. - 5.9.4.4 The Township may consider the development of a Waterfront Strategy to address the current use of, and improvements to, existing waterfront parks and the identification of opportunities for open space and public access to the waterfront." - 107.
-- 77. Modify Section 5.9.5.
-Trail Systems as follows: - a) insert a numbering system for the entire section; - b) remove the word "the" from the first sentence, and; - c) replace the word "fitness" with "active transportation." - 78.
 Modify Section 5.9.5.
+Trail Systems as follows: - a) insert a numbering system for the entire section; - b) remove the word "the" from the first sentence, and; - c) replace the word "fitness" with "active transportation." - 108.
+Modify Section 5.9.5.
+Trail Systems as follows: - a) adding a new subsection "5.9.5.3" which reads as follows:

-Trail Systems as follows: - a) adding a new subsection "5.9.5.3" which reads as follows: - "5.9.5.3 As growth will be occurring in the vicinity of Parrott's Bay Conservation Area and Nicholson Point, the Township may work collaboratively with the local Conservation Authority and other agencies to identify opportunities for trails and passive recreation associated with these conservation lands." - b) Add the following to the end of paragraph 7: "County trails are displayed on Schedule I" and; - c) Add the following new paragraph: - "5.9.5.9 The Township may develop a Trails Master Plan in order to guide a comprehensive and active transportation network." - 79a.
-Delete Section 5.9.6 Division of Land and Open Space and Land Acquisition in its entirety and replace with the following: - "10.15 LAND DEDICATION, ACQUISITION AND SECUREMENT - a) Council may acquire land to implement any feature of this Plan in accordance with the provisions of the Municipal Act, the Planning Act, or any other Act. - b) Through the development and redevelopment approvals, Council may acquire lands for parkland or other public recreation purposes based on the following standards:
+"5.9.5.3 As growth will be occurring in the vicinity of Parrott's Bay Conservation Area and Nicholson Point, the Township may work collaboratively with the local Conservation Authority and other agencies to identify opportunities for trails and passive recreation associated with these conservation lands."

+- Modify Section 5.9.5.5 by adding the following sentence "Trail selection will be further reviewed including consideration for public safety, and will be subject to a public consultation process" immediately after the first sentence. - c) Add the following to the end of Section 5.9.5.8 "County trails are displayed on Schedule I" and; - d) Add the following new paragraph:

+"5.9.5.9 The Township may develop a Trails Master Plan in order to guide a comprehensive and active transportation network."

+109. Delete Section 5.9.6 Division of Land and Open Space and Land Acquisition in its entirety and replace with the following:

+"10.15 LAND DEDICATION, ACQUISITION AND SECUREMENT